christiskatsouris/ivxPredictive/README.md

 ### Example 1:

 Consider the predictive regression model with multiple predictors.
-Notice that the Aols matrix of coefficients can be obtained as below
+Then, the Aols matrix of coefficients can be obtained as below

 ```R